-- The SA series gas furnace can be installed horizontally (Figure 7) in an attic, basement, crawl space or alcove.
-It can also be suspended from a ceiling in a basement or utility room in either a right to left airflow or left to right airflow as shown in Figure 8, (page 12). - SA series furnaces are shipped with the bottom panel installed.
+- The \SA series gas furnace can be installed horizontally (Figure 7) in an attic, basement, crawl space or alcove.
+It can also be suspended from a ceiling in a basement or utility room in either a right to left airflow or left to right airflow as shown in Figure 8. - \SA series furnaces are shipped with the bottom panel installed.
 If the furnace is installed horizontally, remove the bottom panel from the furnace before attaching the duct system.
-See Bottom Panel Removal on page 13. - If installing the furnace with an evaporator coil (in an attic), it is required that a drip pan be placed under the furnace.
-If the installation is on a combustible platform (Figure 7), it is recommended that the drip pan extend at least 12 inches past the top and front of the furnace.
-NOTE: Although it is not required to use a drip pan for heat only applications, state and local codes may require it. - If suspending the furnace from the ceiling, assemble a support frame (Figure 8) using slotted iron channel and full threaded rod.
+See Bottom Panel Removal on page 15. - If installing the furnace in an attic, it is required that a drip pan be placed under the furnace.
+If the installation is on a combustible platform (Figure 7), it is recommended that the drip pan extend at least 12 inches past the top and front of the furnace. - If suspending the furnace from the ceiling, assemble a support frame (Figure 8) using slotted iron channel and full threaded rod.
 Fasten the frame together with nuts, washers, and lockwashers.
 Secure the support frame to the rafters with lag bolts.
 The furnace can also be suspended using steel straps around each end of the furnace.
-The straps should be attached to the furnace with sheet metal screws and to the rafters with bolts.

-• It is recommended for further reduction of fire hazard that cement board or sheet metal be placed between the furnace and the combustible floor and extend 12 inches beyond the front of the door and top of the furnace.
+The straps should be attached to the furnace with sheet metal screws and to the rafters with bolts. - It is recommended for further reduction of fire hazard that cement board or sheet metal be placed between the furnace and the combustible floor and extend 12 inches beyond the front of the door and top of the furnace.

-Figure 7.
-SA Horizontal Installed on a Platform
+Figure 7. \SA Horizontal Installed on a Platform